gcentral/Website/content/VIPM/national_instruments_lib_ni_programmable_filter_ip/index.md

 title: "NI Programmable Filter IP"
 externalUrl: https://www.vipm.io/package/national_instruments_lib_ni_programmable_filter_ip
 date: 2016-05-19
-summary: "This IP implements a 33 tap FIR Filter."
+summary: "This IP is a 33 Tap configurable, general purpose finite impulse response (non recursive) filter.
+The coefficients have no symmetry requirements, so this filter can be used wherever an FIR filter is desired on the FPGA to filter IQ data."
 showSummary: true
 showAuthor: false
 showEdit: false